wbste/reachy-mini-mcp/README.md

 For more details on command sequences, see [SEQUENCE_COMMANDS.md](SEQUENCE_COMMANDS.md).

-## Using with Claude Desktop
+## Using with MCP Supported client

-To use this MCP server with Claude Desktop, add the following to your Claude Desktop MCP configuration file:
+To use this MCP server, add the following to your MCP configuration file:

 ### macOS/Linux
 Edit `~/Library/Application Support/Claude/claude_desktop_config.json`: